 Despite my rookie mistakes and relentless anxieties, I want to prove that if a gawky wimp like me can travel, then anyone can.
 (That’s what I hope you get from this blog anyway, I don’t want to scare you to death and force you to live out the rest of your days in a cave…)

 Luckily for you, I won’t just talk about me here.
 Knowing that I am liable to be a bit of a disaster, I have roped my boyfriend Tim into being the guts behind our travel-couple outfit.
 Essentially, I propose cool ideas and then think of 10,000 reasons why we can’t possibly follow through with them and he tells me I am ridiculous and we do it anyway.
 That’s just how our lives work.

 When I’m not holding up airport security or attracting unwanted attention from feral animals, you can find me sitting in front of a fire with a book and a chunk of mature cheddar, complete with a big blob of ketchup.
-Don’t let it be said I don’t know how to live!
+I also write other stuff on the internet.